jklarenbeek/protoduino/README.md

 ## **Protothreads v2**

-Protothreads v2 is an enhanced version of the protothreads library, designed to provide lightweight cooperative multitasking capabilities for embedded systems.
+Protothreads v2 is an enhanced version of the protothreads library, designed to provide lightweight cooperative multitasking and native exception handling capabilities for embedded systems.
 It builds upon the features of protothreads v1.4 while introducing several new features and improvements.

 ### **Differences from Protothreads v1.4**